 If you’ve just decided to start your Camino by bike, don’t hesitate to take it in to be inspected by a mechanic before starting the trip.
 But, if you are an expert, you probably know everything about its maintenance already.

 Furthermore, don’t forget to follow the path and some advices about the diversion for riders.
 There are some difficulties in some of the sections, so it’s advisable to follow the alternative indications.
-We must also consider the fragility of the ecosystem, so being respectful of the environment is the best behaviour you can practice.
+We must also consider the fragility of the ecosystem, so being respectful of the environment is the best you can do.

 All about the stages on the Winter Way